-There will be times when using Expresso is overwhelming because it takes into account many technical details.
-Depending on the sophistication of your piece, it might be a good idea to not use it every single time but from time to time.
-I think the metrics it provides for writing can help you really improve your writing in the long-run.
+There will be times when using Expresso is overwhelming because it considers many technical details.
+Depending on the sophistication of your piece, it might be a good idea not to use it every single time but from time to time.
+I think the metrics it provides for writing can help you improve your writing in the long run.

-That said, I have had some issues with it in terms of what it suggests.
-For e.g., it suggested that I use the word ‘utilize’ instead of ‘use.’
+That said, I have had some issues regarding what it suggests.
+E.g., it suggested that I use the word ‘utilize’ instead of ‘use.’
 I cringe every time I read the word ‘utilize.’
 This business jargon plaques good writing all over the web.
 I refuse to use it on my blog or at my job.